Optic Neuritis

 If tests suggest that there is also multiple sclerosis, other types of treatment may be helpful.

 Further tests may be needed to try to find the cause of the neuritis.
-If there is a condition causing the problem, it may be able to be treated.
+If there is a condition causing the problem, it may be treated.

 Who are the top Optic Neuritis Local Doctors?